 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
+Children who are persons impacted by the behaviours of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment.
-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
-It is important that all victims are taken seriously and offered appropriate support.
+Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline

+(both physical and verbal) and are never acceptable.
+It is important that all persons impacted by the behaviours are taken seriously and offered appropriate support.
 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with SEND and LGBT children are at greater risk.

-Please read, KCSIE (2022) Sexual violence & sexual harassment (Part 5, pg 100-119) in conjunction with Ofsted Review of sexual abuse in schools (June 2021) and the school's positive behaviour policy CPA Behaviour Policy 2022-23.
+Please read, KCSIE (2022) Sexual violence & sexual harassment (Part 5, pg 103-133) in conjunction with Ofsted Review of sexual abuse in schools (June 2021) and the school's positive behaviour policy JEA Positive Behaviour Policy 2022 2023.pdf